iviviano/Algorithms/Grading/HW5.md

 Parsing notes:
 - Note that you can do `(provide (all-defined-out))` in your "parse.rkt" file instead of listing each procedure.
 This will save you some typing :)
+- Your `parse` tests are excellent!
+I love that you tested the identity, structure, and accessed the value of the parse tree.
+This is a good practice for the rest of Minischeme and will help with debugging in the future.

 Interpreting notes:
 -